dimizisis/metrics_calculator/README.md

 ![alt_text](https://i.imgur.com/iDKLpCz.png)

 #### Note 1: The UI function has not been completely tested yet, errors may occur.
-#### Note 2: No analysis progress report will be reported to the user, so in the case of analyzing a large project, the program will simply remain apathetic for a long time.

 ## Calculated metrics
 The generated comma separated values (.csv) file contains 27 (+1 extra) metrics from four different metrics suites.
 The order of the extracted metrics along with the metrics suite that they belong to is presented in the following table.